 - Ask for name of pediatric provider(s) who care for girls with Turner Syndrome

 - Ask the pediatric provider for their referring adult care providers to children who age out of their care

 - For a general hospital you can do the same and ask for a referral

-Organizing your medical team is essential for a continuum of care as an adult with Turner Syndrome.
+Organizing your medical team is essential for a continuum of care.
 It is up to you to find providers that are a good match for you.
 After you receive a referral, call the medical office and speak with the doctor or nurse practitioner to ask insightful questions, such as:

 - Does their practice care for women with Turner Syndrome?